Habit Stacker

 • I hate working out

-This language becomes a self-fulfilling prophecy.
-You believe that you can't lose weight, so you don't learn anything about how you can do it easier.
-You also never put an honest effort in if you try because you already believe it's not possible for you.
+This language becomes a self-fullfilling prophecy.
+You believe that you can’t lose weight so you don’t learn anything about how you can do it easier.
+You also never put an honest effort in if you try because you already believe its not possible for you.

-Contrast this with someone who says, "I can eat anything and never gain weight."
-They have a belief system that tells pushes them in a positive direction with their weight.
-If they do decide they do need to lose weight, they will put the effort in because they believe it is not only something they can do, but it can also be done easily.
+Contrast this with someone who says “I can eat anything and never gain weight”.
+They have a beleif system that tells pushes them in a positive direction with their weight.
+If at some point they do decide they do need to lose weight, they will put the effort in because they believe its not only something they can do but it can also be done easily.

 You have to change the way you speak.
-When you change how you speak, it will change how you think and alter your deep beliefs.
+When you change how you speak it wil change how you think and alter your deep beliefs.
 When your beliefs begin to change, your action will also start to change.

 To Have a Growth Mindset You Must Change How You Think and Act